Bioclima00/page.github.io/content/authors/YuanchaoFan/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Tsinghua University
+  - name: Faculty Profile at Tsinghua SIGS
     url: 'https://www.sigs.tsinghua.edu.cn/fyc_en/main.htm'

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests lie in the field of climate change impact and climate mitigation.
 Focusing on issues in the Climate-Land-Ecosystem-Society nexus, I take an interdisciplinary approach to assessing the impact of climate change and climate intervention (including solar geoengineering) on agriculture, ecosystem, and human livability, as well as the feedback of land cover change to climate, to provide decision support for addressing climate change and building a carbon neutral society.

 interests:
+  - Energy, Water, Carbon Cycles
+  - Climate Risk and Impact Assessment
+  - Climate Change Mitigation and Intervention
+  - Climate-Land-Ecosystem-Society Nexus
-  - Earth System Modeling
+  - Earth System Modelling
-  - Vegetation Modeling
-  - Land-Atmosphere Interaction
+  - Model Development
-  - Remote Sensing & Geographic Information System
+  - Remote Sensing
 # experience:
 #   courses:
 #     - course: Assistant Professor (Institute of Environement and Ecology)